Wave Propagation in Underwater Acoustic Waveguides with Rough Boundaries: Mode Coupling in Random Waveguides

 \subsection{Coupled Mode Equations}

 Let us begin this section with two remarks.
 First, $J_\e(u,v)n^2_\e(u,v) \widehat{p}_0(\omega,u,v)$ does not necessarily belong to $H=L^2(0,+\infty)$ since the Jacobian $J_\e$ blows up as $v$ goes to $0$.
-To correct this problem we need to introduce the following assumption (Assumption \ref{hyp2}) on the modal decomposition \eqref{modedec} of the pressure field $\widehat{p}_0(\omega,u,v)$ defined by \eqref{p0}. \begin{assumption} \end{assumption} where the modes amplitude are defined by \eqref{defmode1} and \eqref{defmode2}.
-This assumption consists in neglecting the contributions of the high evanescent modes $(\ga\in(-\infty,-1/\xi))$ in the mode coupling mechanism, and the contribution of the low evanescent and radiating modes as well $(\ga\in(-\xi,\xi))$, so that it leads us to simplified algebra in the proof of Theorem \ref{thasymptP21}.
-In such a decomposition, the radiating and the evanescent part are separated by the small band $(-\xi,\xi)$ with $\xi\ll 1$.
-The goal is to isolate the transition mode $0$ between the radiating and the evanescent part of the spectrum of the Pekeris operator \eqref{pekerisop} given by \eqref{spectrumRP2}.
-The cut-off wavenumber $-1/\xi$ in the previous decomposition allows to obtain rigorous derivation of the following coupled mode equations more easily, but do not change the overall results obtained in Section \ref{thasyptoticP2}.
+To correct this problem we need to introduce the following assumption on the modal decomposition \eqref{modedec} of the pressure field $\widehat{p}_0(\omega,u,v)$ defined by \eqref{p0}. \begin{assumption} \end{assumption} where the modes amplitude are defined by \eqref{defmode1} and \eqref{defmode2}.
+The cut-off induced by $\xi$ in the previous decomposition allows to obtain rigorous derivation of the following coupled mode equations more easily, but do not change the overall results obtained in Section \ref{thasyptoticP2}.
 Consequently, according to Assumption \ref{hyp2} the coupling mechanism of the spectral components of the pressure field will be studied in the space

 Finally, we assume that $\e\ll\xi\ll1$ so that we have two distinct scales.
 In this paper, we consider first the asymptotic $\e$ goes to $0$ and in a second time the asymptotic $\xi$ goes to $0$.